For years, the primary focus in e-commerce has been customer acquisition, the act of gaining new customers.

 In order to have effective customer retention strategies, it is important to gain an understanding of how your customers are interacting with the brand and where they are dropping off.

 This is where understanding customer churn comes in.

 Understanding churn within your business can help you reinforce your retention efforts by pinpointing where and how customers are falling out.

 Fundamentally, churn occurs when a customer stops consuming from a company.
-But in the ecommerce ecosystem, there is a whole lot more to it than that.

 Our team had the privilege of speaking with Dr. Paul van Loon, the Head of Analytics at Forecast, to gain an industry perspective of customer churn.

 Forecast is a management consulting firm that specializes in decision tools, data analytics, and financial modeling.

 Van Loon has extensive experience working with clients to detect and prevent customer churn.

 He says that monitoring your churn levels gives you an idea of the sales and acquisition you need to do every year to maintain your customer base.